By Anjanette Delgado

 “I’m energized by depth of conversation and questions people are asking,” Christopherson said.
 “Clearly there’s a space for this kind of work in journalism.
 [SRCCON] gave us the green light to say let’s go deeper, make this more public.”

-Journalism + Design introduces some of these ideas in its classes and for educators, too.
-The program’s founding director, Heather Chaplin, and Deputy Director Allison Lichter have been fundamental to the work, Christopherson said.
+Journalism + Design, led by founding director Heather Chaplin, introduces some of these ideas in its classes and for educators, too.

 A few directions they’re heading in: